High blood pressure

-- ACE inhibitors can increase potassium levels, particularly in patients with kidney disease.
+- ACE inhibitors can increase potassium levels, particularly in people with kidney disease.

 Uncommon Side Effects of ACE Inhibitors.

 - ACE inhibitors protect against kidney disease, but they may also increase potassium retention by the kidneys.
-If potassium levels become extremely high, they can cause the heart to stop beating (cardiac arrest).
-This side effect is uncommon, except in patients with significant kidney disease.
+If potassium levels become extremely high (hyperkalemia), they can cause the heart to stop beating (cardiac arrest).
+This side effect is uncommon, except in people with significant kidney disease.
 Because of this risk, ACE inhibitors are not usually used in combination with potassium-sparing diuretics or potassium supplements.

 - A rare but severe side effect is granulocytopenia, an extreme reduction in infection-fighting white blood cells.

-- In very rare cases, patients suffer a sudden and severe allergic reaction, called angioedema that causes swelling in the eyes and mouth and may close off the throat.
+- In very rare cases, people suffer a sudden and severe allergic reaction, called angioedema that causes swelling in the eyes and mouth and may close off the throat.

 Angiotensin-Receptor Blockers (ARBs)